OPEN FOR BOOKINGS FROM MAY 2022

-Saint Robert - renowned for its medieval streets and stately houses and 12th century fortified church.
+Saint Robert - medieval village renowned for its stately houses and fortified church.

 Curemonte - high on a hill, it is a medieval ‘city’ with three castles and three churches.

-Tulle - well known for its handcrafted lace, It has a medieval district with picturesque narrow streets and tall houses.
+Tulle - known for its handcrafted lace, its medieval district has narrow streets and tall houses.

-Turenne - stunning 15th century fairy tale village, built on a hill with steep lanes with panoramic views.
+Turenne - stunning 15th century fairy tale village, built on a hill with steep lanes and panoramic views.

 Aubazine - Coco Chanel spent her childhood here in the 12th century Cistercian Abbey.